Nanae Takahashi: World Wonder Ring Stardom (2010–2024)

 On September 7, 2010, Takahashi announced with Fuka and Rossy Ogawa that they founded a new promotion called World Wonder Ring Stardom.
 They had their first card on January 23, 2011.
+On July 24, 2011, Takahashi became the inaugural World of Stardom Champion by defeating Yoko Bito in the finals of a four-woman tournament.
+On March 17, 2013, Takahashi lost the World of Stardom Championship to Alpha Female.
 On May 12, 2015, Takahashi, in an interview with Tokyo Sports, announced she was leaving Stardom and continuing her career as a freelancer.